tech-med/medlearnity.com/src/content/wpPages/marketing/trial-reservation-thank-you/index.md

 ---
 title: 'Trial Reservation Thank You'
 pubDate: 2024-01-05
 description: 'Thank you for expressing interest in a trial with MedLearnity.
 To secure your spot, please schedule your trial using the form provided below.
-Additionally,'
+Additionally,.'
 ---

 # Thank You for Choosing Medlearnity